-We’ve listed some below for you to consider, but just note most are a 3 hours or more drive time from Edinburgh if you head north so this makes for a very long day trip.
-The closest in terms of driving time is Alnwick Castle in Northumberland, England which is a 2 hour drive away.
+We’ve listed some below for you to consider, but just note most are 3 hours or more drive time from Edinburgh if you head north so this makes for a very long day trip.
+The closest in terms of driving time is Alnwick Castle in Northumberland, England which is a 2-hour drive away.

 - Glenfinnan Viaduct – The Glenfinnan Viaduct is a railway viaduct on the West Highland Line just outside the town of Glenfinnan.
 It opened for operation in 1901.
 In Harry Potter, it is the viaduct or bridge that the Hogwarts Express is seen going over in the films.

-- The Jacobite Train – This is the steam train run by West Coast Railway used for exterior shots of the Hogwarts Express.
+- The Jacobite Train – This is the steam train run by West Coast Railway used for shots of the Hogwarts Express.
 The train mainly runs between Fort William and Mallaig.
-For the full Harry Potter like experience we recommend booking the “First Class Compartment Carriage HP Style” seats, although the open seating areas offer better views of the Highland scenery.
+For the full Harry Potter like experience we recommend booking the “First Class Compartment Carriage HP Style” seats.
 The train operates seasonally, normally April to October.

 - Rannoch Moor – Rannoch Moor is a boggy moorland area near Loch Rannoch.
 This is where the Death Eaters board the Hogwarts Express in the Harry Potter and The Deathly Hallows: Part 1.

 - Steall Falls in Glen Nevis – Steall Falls, Scotland’s second highest waterfall, and surrounding area were used in the background for scenes where Harry fights the dragon in the Triwizard Tournament during Harry Potter and the Goblet of Fire.
 You can find hiking information here.